Ihimbru-K/E-commerce-app-flutter/README.md

 # E-commerce-app-flutter
-Implementation of an E-commerce store with firebase and REST API with flutter.
+Complete implementation of an E-commerce store with flutter including firebase and REST API integration.